2016, 24″ x 36″, acrylic on specially-prepared canvas

 Throughout the 20th and 21st centuries, cars and motorcycles have been ubiquitous on the nation’s streets and highways and in the film, top forty hits, and paintings.
 However, with the emergence of photo-realism in the 1960s, motor vehicles assumed a unique distinction as subject matter in American art’s iconography.

 Since Dream 103’s creation in the summer of 2016, the original artwork has been showcased throughout the United States, starting in Sturgis, SD, for the SKIN & BONES Exhibit.
-Shortly after, the painting traveled with the Luster Exhibition and was featured at the Museum Of Arts And Sciences (MOAS), Dane G. Hansom Memorial Museum, Maria V. Howard Arts Center, The Evelyn Burrow Museum, Saginaw Art Museum, Sangre De Cristo Arts & Conference Center, Haggin Museum, The Morris Museum of Art, The Michelle and Donald D’Amour Museum Of Fine Arts, The Ella Carothers Dunnegan Gallery of Art, Art Museum of South Texas, Lyman Allyn Art Museum, and the Museum of the Rockies.
+Shortly after, the painting traveled with the Luster Exhibition and was featured at the Museum Of Arts And Sciences (MOAS), Dane G. Hansom Memorial Museum, Maria V. Howard Arts Center, The Evelyn Burrow Museum, Saginaw Art Museum, Sangre De Cristo Arts & Conference Center, Haggin Museum, The Morris Museum of Art, The Michelle and Donald D’Amour Museum Of Fine Arts, The Ella Carothers Dunnegan Gallery of Art, Art Museum of South Texas, Lyman Allyn Art Museum, the Museum of the Rockies, the Auburn Cord Duesenberg Automobile Museum, and The Citadelle Art Museum.

 DREAM 103 NFT